 In the end, Ricky and I learned different lessons as a result of the trip, but we left with a similar understanding – that although snap judgements can be habitual, they can also be overridden by a quality substance that resides beneath the surface of each individual.
 We must simply be open to uncovering this essence.
 Fortunately, the ability to do so is both geographically and culturally universal, is neither limited nor hindered by language, and is inside each of us.
 If we can only aim to connect with others on more profound levels (no matter how different an ‘other’ may appear) perhaps we can begin to close the gap between ‘us’ and ‘them’ and learn to relate to (not stray away from) one other.

-*Discounts for tours to costa rica’s indigenous reserves are available through Pura Vida! eh?
-Incorporated at: http://www.costaricatourdiscounts.com/
+*Discounts for tours to Costa Rica’s indigenous reserves are available through Pura Vida! eh?
+Incorporated at: http://www.puravidaeh.ca/